rustls/rustls/rfcs/000-no-std-support.md

 impl TryFrom<&str> for ServerName { /* .. */ }
 ```

-When `core::net::IpAddr` gets stabilized, `rustls::IpAddress` and `ServerName::PlainIpAddress` can be deprecated and
+When `core::net::IpAddr` gets stabilized, `ServerName::NoStdIpAddress` can be deprecated and
 `ServerName::IpAddress` can be switched to use `core::net::IpAddr` and be made available in no-std mode.

 ```rust